-On October 29, 2007, NYSE Regulation, Inc. notified us that our average global market capitalization over a consecutive thirty trading day period had fallen below the NYSE Euronext's minimum quantitative continued listing criteria for REITs of \$25 million.
-As a result, trading in our Class A Common Stock on the NYSE Euronext was suspended prior to the market opening on November 5, 2007 and our Class A Common Stock was subsequently delisted.
-Currently our Class A Common Stock is traded on the OTC bulletin board.
+Until November 5, 2007, our Class A Common Stock was traded on the NYSE Euronext.
+Currently our Class A Common Stock is traded on the OTC bulletin board under the symbol "BMNM.OB".
 We may apply to list our Class A Common Stock on another national securities market in the future, however, no assurance can be given that our Class A Common Stock will be approved for listing on such national securities market.
-Until such time that our Class A Common Stock is approved for listing on another national securities market, the ability to buy and sell our Class A Common Stock may be limited and this may continue to depress or result in a decline in the market price of our Class A Common Stock.
+Until such time that our Class A Common Stock is approved for listing on another national securities market, the ability to buy and sell our Class A Common Stock may be limited, and significant sales may depress or result in a decline in the market price of our Class A Common Stock.
 Additionally, until such time that our Class A Common Stock is approved for listing on another national securities market, our ability to raise capital through the sale of additional securities may be limited.